 This course is a continuation of ACC 211 with an emphasis on partnerships and corporations, estates and trusts.
 A study of Social Security taxes and Federal Estate tax complement the subject matter covered.
-Prerequisite(s): ACC 211 3 lecture hours per week 3 credit hours
+Prerequisite(s): ACC 211

 ACC 290 - Co-op Education Experience in Accounting